Speed Puzzling .com

 Alaska, California, Colorado, Hawaii, Idaho, Montana, Nevada, Oregon, Utah, Washington, Wyoming

-- California State Championship.
-Stay tuned for details.
+- California State Championship (TBD).
+Stay tuned for registration.

-- Utah State Championship.
-Stay tuned for details.
+- Oregon State Championship (TBD).
+Stay tuned for registration.

-- Washington State Championship.
-Stay tuned for details.
+- Washington State Championship (tentatively July 18).
+Stay tuned for registration.

 USA Southwest